 Hospital Dental Care

 Hospital dental care professionals are usually specialists in their field.
 They provide emergency dental care for patients with more urgent needs.
 Generally, hospitals do not provide dental treatment, but patients can sometimes require urgent dental surgery as part of their wider treatment plan.
-An exception to this rule is dental hospitals, which require large numbers of patients for educational purposes.
+An exception to this rule for this type of dentist is hospitals, which require large numbers of patients for educational purposes.
 Dental hospitals offer reduced fees to entice patients and a wide variety of services.

 Both general medical doctors and dentists can refer patients to hospital dental specialists.
 Diseases, urgent restorative surgery, and trauma will sometimes result in a referral to either a hospital or specialised clinic.